 Tortilla Sun by Jennifer Cervantes

-Izzy’s life was a series of houses, sadness, and secrets – why wouldn’t her mom tell her about her dad who died before she was born?
+Izzy’s life was a series of houses, sadness, and secrets – why wouldn’t her mom tell her about her dad, who died before she was born?
 Why did they always move?
-When Izzy’s mom unexpectedly sends Izzy to her Nana’s in New Mexico, whom she barely knows, Izzy lands in a new culture and discovers her past, present, and future.
-Just as Izzy learns to make tortillas with practice and patience, she also learns the story of her dad, her mom, and ultimately her own story.
+When Izzy’s mom unexpectedly sends Izzy to her Nana’s in New Mexico, whom she barely knows, Izzy discovers her past, present, and future.
+Just as Izzy learns to make tortillas with practice and patience, she also learns the story of her dad, her mom, and, ultimately her own story.
 The wisdom mixed with grief mixed with love creates a beautiful story — I cried and celebrated.